-http://edugen.wiley.com/edugen/class/cls54139/
+http://edugen.wiley.com/edugen/class/cls94102/

 Go to this web site and register.
 You are required to do this as the majority of our homework assignments will be web-based.
 When you purchased your textbook, you should have also gotten information on logging into the WileyPLUS system.
-(Wiley is the publisher of the textbook) Homework assignments will be posted on the Blackboard site in the afternoon on Tuesdays and Thursdays, and on the Wiley web site for the course.
-Check both BLACKBOARD and WileyPLUS for assignments by 5pm day of class.
+(Wiley is the publisher of the textbook) Homework assignments will be posted on the Blackboard site, and on the Wiley web site for the course.
+Check both BLACKBOARD and WileyPLUS for assignments by 11pm day of class.